 A growing population of people like Honigsberg are living through middle age with disabilities related to stroke —when a blood clot blocks an artery (ischemic stroke) or a blood vessel breaks (hemorrhagic stroke), interrupting blood flow to an area of the brain, where cells begin to die.

 Overall, people know how to better control high blood pressure, diabetes, cholesterol, and smoking.
-Yet the prevalence of obesity, diabetes, and high blood pressure are rising, while the incidence of stroke has increased among adults under the age of 54.
-The Centers for Disease Control and Prevention reports that more than a third of Americans hospitalized for stroke in 2009 were under 65 years old.
+Yet, the prevalence of obesity, diabetes, and high blood pressure are rising, while, the incidence of stroke in young adults has increased.
+The Centers for Disease Control and Prevention reports that more than a third of Americans hospitalized for stroke in 2014 were under 65 years old.

 With years of their lives ahead, these younger stroke survivors are making their way into the mainstream.
-After dating men from her stroke support group, when Honigsberg found herself single last year, she took the plunge and subscribed to Jdate.com, a popular site for Jews.
+After dating men from her stroke support group, when Honigsberg found herself single, she took the plunge and subscribed to Jdate.com, a popular site for Jews.
 At the end of her profile, she detailed the effects of her stroke, adding, “It would take a special person to deal with these things.
 This makes me, I guess, more tentative but sensitive now, to other people's challenges, both psychologically and physically."

 When he moved to Florida for a new job and the relationship ended, Honigsberg kicked back into action and posted a profile on okcupid.com, a free site.
 This time, she didn’t go into details, stating only that she’d had a stroke and gave up her career to volunteer.
 She quickly heard from a handsome man her age.
-She was thrilled — until she recalled that her admirer didn’t know about the after effects of her stroke.
+She was thrilled — until she recalled that her admirer didn’t know about the aftereffects of her stroke.